Skip to content

 ---

-The description appears in MCP tool registration.
-All safe-jobs require an inputs section defining parameters.
-Use output for custom success messages and actions/github-script@v8 for API calls with core.setFailed() error handling.
-Store configurations in .github/workflows/shared/ for reusability.
+All jobs require description and inputs.
+Use output for success messages and actions/github-script@v8 for API calls with core.setFailed() error handling.

 ---